gamesbook/protograf/docs/source/customised_shapes.rst

       It has the following properties set:

-      - *subdivisions* - set to ``5``; these are the number of thinner lines that are drawn between each pair of primary lines - they do not have any numbering and are automatically drawn with a *dotted* style
+      - *subdivisions* - set to ``5``; number of thinner lines drawn between each pair of primary lines
       - *stroke_width* - set to ``0.5``; this slightly thicker primary line makes
         the grid more visible

+     Note that *subdivisions* do not have any numbering and are automatically drawn with a *dotted* style.

 ===== ======